owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration_quick_guide.rst

 Disabling Encryption
 --------------------

-When you decrypted all the files, encryption will be turned off.
+When you have decrypted all the files, encryption will be turned off.